Evictions and Private Rented Tenants

-If a tenancy began after the 1 October 2015 and a landlord wants to use a Section 21 Notice the landlord must have given a tenant:
+If a tenancy began after the 1 October 2015 and a landlord wants to use a Section 21 Notice the landlord must have given you a:

 - Gas safety certificate